Guide summary

 What To Avoid

 - Do not buy only because a store label makes something look urgent.
-Compare the offer against the product's usual value range.
+Compare model generation, bundle contents, and return policy first.

 - Do not ignore the main caveat for your situation.
 The wrong caveat is where buyer's remorse starts.